 Now, she and I talk about what I want to do post-graduation.
 And even what I want to do 10 years from now.” –Geneva Kenney (communication, corporate and community relations, public service)

 Incoming Dietrich School students for the Fall term can take Summer courses under certain circumstances.
 The academic advisor you meet with for your first appointment can provide specific details regarding the possibility of taking summer courses during your initial meeting.
-Please note that Summer term courses are billed on the part-time/per-credit basis for the applicable Undergraduate school as shown here.
+Please note that Summer term courses are billed on the part-time/per-credit tuition rate for the applicable Undergraduate school.

 Transfer students should speak with your academic advisor to see whether a Summer course fits in your plan of study.
 Your academic advisor can assist you with the enrollment process if you have any questions.